assistant professor of hispanic ministry and religious education

 The Ministry of Catechetical Leaders in Pluricultural Parishes.
 Catechetical Leader Magazine, 23, n.
 4 (July 2012): 6-10.

 We Remember, We Celebrate, We Believe.
 Catechetical Leader Magazine, 22, n.
 2 (July 2011): 13, 28.

 The Eucharist: Source and Fulfillment of Catechetical Teaching.”
 Article commissioned by the National Conference for Catechetical Leadership (NCCL) for its 75th Annual Meeting in 2011.
 Catechetical Leader Magazine, 22, n.
 1 (June 2011): 4-9.

 Catechesis, Diversity, and Culture: The Importance of (Re)Definitions.”
 New Theology Review, 24, n.
 1 (February 2011): 5-19.

-The U.S. Hispanic Catholic Experience and the New Evangelization: Considerations, Pastoral Liturgy, (September/October 2013).
+U.S. Hispanic Catholic Youth and the New Evangelization, Pastoral Liturgy (2014).

-The U.S. Latino/a Theologian as Bearer of (the) Good News, Journal of Hispanic/Latino Theology, 2013.
+The U.S. Latino/a Theologian as Bearer of (the) Good News, Journal of Hispanic/Latino Theology (under revision).

 Hispanic Ministry in the Twenty-First Century: Urgent Questions (working title), Convivium Press (2015).
 Co-edited with Elsie Miranda and Brett Hoover.
 Book.